jsphpl/autocreate-woocommerce-coupon-for-affiliatewp/README.md

-# AffiliateWP Create WooCommerce Coupon
+# Autocreate WooCommerce Coupon for AffiliateWP
 **A WordPress plugin to create a WooCommerce coupon for every affiliate created through AffiliateWP**

 Each time a new affiliate is created in AffiliateWP, this plugin creates a new voucher for them.
 You can choose value and type of the voucher.
 Also, the lenght of the generated code is adjustable.